apache/incubator-taverna-site/content/download/index.md

 There are also a number of associated tools available to use with (non-Apache) Taverna 2.

 > **Note**: There are currently no known plans to bring out Apache Taverna
 > versions of these tools.
-If you are interested in migrating these too
+If you are interested in migrating any of these tools
 > to Apache Taverna, please [contact us](/community).

  - [Taverna 2-Galaxy](http://www.taverna.org.uk/download/taverna-galaxy/) is a tool for automatic generation and exposure of